 - persons who are travelling into Manitoba to facilitate shared parenting arrangements, if they are not displaying any symptoms of COVID-19;

-- persons travelling into Manitoba for emergency medical purposes;
+- persons travelling into Manitoba for emergency medical purposes; or

-Updated Northern Travel Order
+The Updated Northern Travel Order

-MLT Aikins LLP will continue to monitor for further amendments, suspensions, or extensions to public health directives.
-Employers considering the impact of the Self-Isolation Order and Updated Northern Travel Order should contact a member of our labour and employment team.
+MLT Aikins LLP will continue to monitor for further amendments made to public health directives.
+Employers considering the impact of these orders should contact a member of our labour and employment team.